• all

 When served in the cup, organic coffee is free from any toxic residues of synthetic fertilisers, pesticides, preservatives, colourings or artificial flavourings, which means that when we drink it we do not ingest substances that are harmful to our body.
 Therefore, an organic coffee will always be healthier than a coffee produced using traditional methods.
 In the same way, the health of soils and ecosystems is protected and the planet is grateful.

 A Padaria Portuguesa organic coffee was developed over several months, in close partnership with Delta Cafés.
-It is an exclusive blend of beans from certified farms in Peru, Honduras, Congo and India.
+It is an exclusive blend of beans from certified farms in Peru, Honduras, Sierra Leone and India.